raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

 	- `Humans`, such as the `Administrators` and `Developers`
 	- `Robots` such as other `processes/services` or `applications` that require access to the cluster.

-- **Kubernetes does not natively manage user accounts**, it uses external tools like **certificates** or **login systems like LDAP**
+- Kubernetes does not natively manage **user accounts**, it uses external tools like `certificates` or `login systems like LDAP`
-- **Kubernetes does manage application access with Service Accounts**
+- Kubernetes does manage application access with `Service Accounts`
 - **All user access is managed by the kube-apiserver**
-- Users access the cluster using static passswords or token **files**, certificates, or through external identity services like LDAP
+- Users access the cluster using `static passswords` or `token files`, `certificates`, or through `external identity services like LDAP`
 ### Password or token-based authentication
 - Deprecated in Kubernetes 1.19
 - The first option is creating a csv file with users and passing it as an option to the kube-apiserver for basic authentication